tomato42/tls13-spec/draft-ietf-tls-tls13.md

 may be in the interest of interoperability not to disable non-anonymous key exchange when the application layer is allowing anonymous key exchange.

-The PRFs SHALL be as follows:

-   o  For cipher suites ending with _SHA256, the PRF is the TLS PRF
+   o  For cipher suites ending with _SHA256, HKDF is used
       with SHA-256 as the hash function.

-   o  For cipher suites ending with _SHA384, the PRF is the TLS PRF
+   o  For cipher suites ending with _SH384, HKDF is used
       with SHA-384 as the hash function.

 New cipher suite values are been assigned by IANA as described in